GoogleContainerTools/skaffold/docs/content/en/docs/_index.md

 Besides the above steps, Skaffold also automatically manages the following utilities for you:

-* deployed resource port-forward to your local machine using `kubectl port-forward`
+* port-forwarding of deployed resources to your local machine using `kubectl port-forward`
 * log aggregation from the deployed pods